GrzegorzKrug/Cards98Game_ML/README.md

 Player can play card on decreasing pile only if card is lower than.

-**Excepions** are cards that vary equal by 10.
+*Excepions* are cards that vary by 10.

 **Example**:
->You can always play card '63' on card '73', no matter where card '73' is currently placed

-	You can always play card '63' on card '73', no matter where card '73' is currently placed
+	You can always play card '63' on card '73', no matter on which pile card '73' is currently placed

 ### Refiling Hand
 * **Easy version**: Refil hand every card played